02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 6. Easier Inter-Agency Connectivity

-7 Flagship Digital Initiatives by MDES
+7 MDES Flagship Digital Initiatives

-5. Cybersecurity — Elevating cybersecurity standards across all government systems.
+5. Cybersecurity — Elevatingcybersecurityacross all government agencies

-6. Digital Workforce — Developing digital skills for civil servants and government personnel.
+6. Digital Workforce — Developing digital skills for civil servants and government personnel

-7. Smart City Infrastructure — Digital infrastructure for smart cities.
+7. Smart City Infrastructure — Digital infrastructure for smart cities

 - Saeree ERP Team